 The state's farmers grow primarily long grain rice but also some medium and short grain rice.

+Arkansas produces more rice than any other state.

+RICE PRODUCTS

-Arkansas produces half of the rice grown in the U.S. RICE PRODUCTS Individually Quick Frozen (IQF) Rice: Cooked rice grains that are individually frozen before packaging to provide a free-flowing ingredient for use in frozen and prepared food products.
+Individually Quick Frozen (IQF) Rice: Cooked rice grains

+that are individually frozen before packaging to provide a free-flowing ingredient for use in frozen and prepared food products.

 Crisped/Puffed/Expanded Rice:

 Rice kernels can be processed in a variety of ways to meet particular manufacturing needs.
 Candy bar, energy and nutrition bars and cereal applications commonly require crisped, puffed or expanded rice.

 Rice Meal and Flour: Whole or broken kernels of rice can be ground and sifted into meal or flour.
 Rice meal and flour are often the preferred choice of manufacturers when creating products targeted to consumers with food allergies or who are gluten-intolerant.

-Broken Kernels: These are the pieces of the rice kernel that are less than 3/4 length of the intact kernel.
-Head rice is between 1/2 to 3/4 of the original kernel.
-Brewers rice is about 1/4 kernel.
+Broken Kernels: These are the pieces of the rice kernel that are less than 3⁄4 length of the intact kernel.
+Head rice is between 1⁄2 to 3⁄4 of the original kernel.
+Brewers rice is about 1⁄4 kernel.
 Broken kernels can be milled into flour for use in many products including baby food.
 Brokens are used predominantly in pet foods.

 Rice Starch, Syrup and Protein:

 With further processing, starch, syrups of different sweetness levels and rice protein concentrate can be made for further use in developing food products.

+INDUSTRY

-INDUSTRY Arkansas is home to Riceland Foods, the largest rice exporter in the U.S. Arkansas exports both rough and milled rice to 75 foreign countries.
-BASIC FORMS ROUGH (PADDY) RICE is rice as it comes from the field.
+Arkansas is home to Riceland Foods, the largest rice exporter in the U.S.

+BASIC FORMS

+ROUGH (PADDY) RICE is rice as it comes from the field.
 Rice kernels are still encased in an inedible, protective hull.

-BROWN RICE has the outer hull removed, but still retains the bran layers that give it a tan color, chewy texture and nut-like flavor.
-Retaining the nutrientdense bran layer makes brown rice a 100-percent whole grain food.
-REGULAR-MILLED WHITE RICE has the outer husk removed and the layer of bran milled away until the grain is white.
+brown RICE has the outer hull removed, but still retains the bran layers that give it a tan color, chewy texture and nut-like flavor.
+Retaining the nutrient-dense bran layer makes brown rice a 100-percent whole grain food.

+REGULAR-MILLED WHITE RICE

+has the outer husk removed and the layer of bran milled away until the grain is white.
 Most U.S. milled rice is enriched after milling.

-PARBOILED RICE is rough rice that has gone through a steampressure process before milling.
+PARBOILED RICE is rough rice that has gone through a steam-pressure process before milling.
 This procedure gelatinizes the starch in the grain, and ensures a firmer, more separate grain.

 PRECOOKED RICE, also called quick-cooking or instant, is white or brown rice that has been completely cooked and dehydrated.
 This reduces the time required for cooking.

-RETORT (OR READY TO HEAT) RICE is precooked rice that can be heated in the microwave in just a couple of minutes.
-All rice is inspected by the USDA Federal Grain Inspection Service
+RETORT (OR READY TO HEAT)

+RICE is precooked rice that can be heated in the microwave in just a couple of minutes.

-SOYBEANS & Feed Grains
+Arkansas exports both rough (paddy) and milled rice.

 SHIPPING

 Arkansas is four days from the Gulf export terminal.
 Most grain is hauled directly to the river elevator, minimizing handling damage.

-0) (0) The United States is the only country that can ship out sorghum, corn, dried distillers grains, soybeans or meal on the same boat.

-SORGHUM CORN SOYBEANS GRAINS

 Arkansas is one of the top 10 U.S. growers of soybeans & sorghum.

-PRODUCTS

 Major uses for soybeans and feed grains:

+- Soybeans: protein meal, vegetable oil, biodiesel, protein powder, insulation, tofu and soy milk - Corn: animal feed (starch), vegetable oil, ethanol, high fructose corn syrup, plastics and cereals - Grain Sorghum: animal feed (starch), ethanol, gluten-free flour - Wheat: flour, animal feed

+POULTRY COMPANY SHORT COURSE

+The University of Arkansas offers a course for foreign poultry companies that offer training on feed mill management, nutrition, grain storage, production practices, and economics.
+Additionally, the program offers foreign visitors the opportunity to visit the University poultry farm, feed mill, and processing facility; as well as the opportunity to meet with leaders in poultry genetics.

+SHIPPING

+Arkansas is home to a number of grain elevators, including those owned by: